Seetharam-chilappa17/Calculator/README.md

 # Calculator
-Prepared a Calsulator out of what i have learnt in html, css and Js
+Prepared a Calculator out of what i have learnt in html, css and Js